Sportsground Conditions of Hire

 The sporting association shall be held responsible for any wilful damage to fences, gates, buildings, seats, plant material, scoreboards and any other Council property which occurs whilst a sports ground is hired to that user.

 The user will be invoiced for the cost of repairs or replacement that occurred during the duration of their booking.

 - Cleaning of Sports Grounds & Amenities

-All sports grounds and amenities allocated to sporting associations are to be maintained at all times in a clean condition by the user.
-This includes the cleaning of change rooms and showers.
+All sports grounds and amenities allocated to sporting associations are always to be maintained in a clean condition by the user.

-In the event of Council staff having to clean the fields and/or amenities following a booking, the cost of cleaning will be invoiced to the Hirer.
+In the event of Council staff having to clean or repair damage to the fields and/or amenities following a booking, the cost of cleaning/repairs will be invoiced to the user.

 Cleaning of any premise that is currently under a lease or licence agreement is at the responsibility of the associated user.

 Council will undertake regular maintenance (i.e. mowing and irrigation) of the sporting fields throughout the season.

 Maintenance will be carried out in accordance to Council’s maintenance schedule.

 Council may alter this schedule at any time.